wangenau/variational_mesh/docs/introduction.rst

 Program flow
 ------------

-The program-flow can be visualized with the following activity diagram.
+The program-flow is visualized in the following activity diagram.

 .. figure:: _images/uml_diagram.png
    :align: center